enatsek/Debian-Ubuntu/README.md

 - AGT-PostgresqlOnUbuntu: Postgresql installation and basic configuration on Ubuntu.
 Includes some user management, cluster management, backup and restore.

-- AGT-OtherLinuxesOnUbuntu: Basic management of Debian, Red Hat, OpenSuse, and Alpine distributions.
+- OtherLinuxesOnDebianUbuntu: Basic management of Debian, Ubuntu, Red Hat, OpenSuse, Alpine and Devuan distributions.

 - AGT-NginxOnUbuntu: Installing and configuring Nginx on Ubuntu server.
 With sample configuration and SSL support.